-- [A] Reflects the historical cost basis of the 20 single-tenant properties as of June 30, 2019. - [B] Represents the acquisitions by our company of the assets and liabilities associated with the 20 single-tenant properties from CTO, the corresponding step-up in basis to measure identifiable assets and liabilities at fair market value.
-Includes depreciation and amortization of assets utilizing the remaining useful life and the remaining lease terms, as applicable.
+- [A] Reflects the historical cost basis of the 19 single-tenant properties as of June 30, 2019. - [B] Represents the acquisitions by our company of the assets and liabilities associated with the 19 single-tenant properties from CTO, the corresponding step-up in basis to measure identifiable assets and liabilities at fair market value.
+Includes depreciation and amortization of assets utilizing the remaining useful life and the remaining lease terms, as applicable. - [C] Represents the estimated net proceeds from this offering.